bguiz/blog.bguiz.com/src/documents/presentations/nodejs-servers-at-scale/index.md

 # Fin

-- Very little super fancy things
+- Very few fancy things
 - A lot of getting the basic stuff right

 =SLIDE=